-What is Karate?
 Karate is a martial art system developed in Okinawa Japan.
 It can be a deadly fighting system.
 However karate is much more than that.
 The study of karate involves learning karate basics, sparring, weapons, training, study of language and culture, physics, health and fitness, combative training, defence training, mindfulness, drills, performance, interpretation, camaraderie, networking and cooperation, study and much more.
-To me, the greatest gift I have received from karate are the friendships.
-I have dear friends in Canada, USA, Australia, South Africa and Okinawa.
-Karate transcends national and cultural differences.

 Philosophy of Instruction